Updated March 11th, 2021

 To simplify the process of customizing the letters, we recommend setting up two mail merges: one for households who are already eligible, and one for households who need to submit applications.
 If you take the time to set up the mail merge, the customization should go fairly quickly.
 There is likely someone already experienced in setting up mail merges among your administrative staff.
 If not, see these instructions on how to set up a mail merge in Microsoft Word.

 The template letter asks households to respond to you by Feb.
 15, 2021, if any updates are needed to their information.
 You may push this back a little if you are delayed in sending the letter out.
-Ideally you want to have your records updated with corrected information from households that are eligible for September-December by late February.
+You want to have your records updated with corrected information from households that are eligible for September-February before you submit the records to AOE, which must happen by March 19, 2021.

 Q4.
 Can we email the letter to households or does it have to be sent via postal mail?